dimitarpg13/aiconcepts/README.md

    a) for Semantic Energy: through alteration of the semantic energy field to find the true semantic in-situ positions of semantic structures.

-   b) for Association / Disassociation Links: recall those are the mediators of the attractive/repulsive forces between particle ensembles in Semantic Space.
+   b) for Association / Disassociation Links, the mediators of the attractive/repulsive forces between particle ensembles in Semantic Space.
 Strengthening / weakening those should happen based on previously made connections and resulting inferences.

    c) for Semantic Templates: through modifying templates parameters, such as the bound region of the template, based on past inferences.